 - Student organisations should seek to provide timely, clear, and easily accessible notifications regarding the collection, use, and disclosure of personal data.

 - An incorrect collection, use, or disclosure of personal data (including but not limited to sending an individual’s data to the wrong person, allowing unauthorised person to access personal data, or sending information for a purpose for which the individual was not informed of previously) may result in disciplinary action by the College.

-Some works are precluded from copyright laws if they qualify as “fair dealing” exceptions.
+- Some works are precluded from copyright laws if they qualify as “fair dealing” exceptions.
 Student organisations should refer to the Intellectual Property Office of Singapore for more information.
-Students must provide sufficient acknowledgment and credit to the original creators of the work.
+When using such work, students must provide sufficient acknowledgment and credit to the original creators of the work.